opensearch-project/opensearch-java/guides/document_lifecycle.md

 );
 ```

-## Handle duplicate creates
+## Handle duplicate documents

-A second create request with the same ID returns a `409` conflict.
+A second index request with the same ID returns a `409` conflict.
 Keep expected errors inside a `try/catch` block so the sample can keep running.
 Depending on the transport and error conversion path, the conflict may be raised as a transport `ResponseException` or as an `OpenSearchException`.

 ```java
 try {